-- 1. Visit to Central Jail / Sub Jail - 2.
-Other Programmes as Suggested by the College.
+Police Station Visit Other Programmes as suggested by the College.

 Note: Debate / Seminar and Clinical Legal Education Record shall be kept in the same Record which is to be in laminated Bounding in A4 Size along with certificate from the teacher concerned and Principal.